-One of the best things to do in Tofino is cozy up in your hotel room or Airbnb by the fire, play board games and enjoy the view from your window.
-Here are some of our top hotel and Airbnb picks below:
+One of the best things to do in Tofino is cozy up in your hotel room or B&B by the fire, play board games and enjoy the view from your window.
+Here are some of our top hotel and B&B picks.

 - Best luxury hotel: Wickaninnish Inn.
 The boutique hotel is part of the luxury hotel brand, Relais & Chateau, and offers amazing views of the ocean.
 Unwind at Ancient Cedars Spa or go for a romantic dinner at The Pointe, which offers sunset views of Chesterman Beach.

 - Best beachfront hotel: Pacific Sands Beach Resort.
 The hotel has wild ocean views and sits right on Cox Bay Beach, a spectacular crescent-shaped beach enclosed by rugged cliffs.
 The bay is fantastic for surfing and is also known to have some of the biggest waves during storm watching season.

 - Cutest B&B: Cozy Creative Heron Cottage.
 A quirky wooden cottage with charming furnishings and artistic touches.
 It's surrounded by tall cedar trees in the forest, giving it an authentic west coast feel.
 Enjoy the outdoor seating area and firepit, or cozy up inside by the fireplace.

 Day 6: Camping at Virgin Falls or Day Trip from Tofino

 Embark on an adventure into Vancouver Island's rugged and stunning natural surroundings

 Today is about discovering more of Vancouver Island's natural beauty.
 Depending on how much adventure you want, Option 1 requires a 4x4 vehicle and your choice of camping, whereas Option 2 provides different choices for a day trip out into the wilderness, but a comfortable night's stay back in Tofino.